Primary Hypersomnia

 While treating patients with hypersomnolence, the patient's close family should be involved in the overall education and decision-making process.

-Because these disorders may lead to marriage breakdown, extensive counseling for the patient's partners, educating them about the symptomatology and treatment options, must be part of a comprehensive management plan.
+Because hypersomnia can result in a range of social impairments, ranging from social isolation to marriage breakdown, extensive counseling for the patient's partners, educating them about the symptomatology and treatment options, must be part of a comprehensive management plan.

-Patients often need significant support because they are at risk of being misunderstood as being incompetent or slothful.
-Therefore, education of relatives, friends, and colleagues helps the patient to function much better with this incurable disease.
+Patients often need significant support because hypersomnia is often misinterpreted as being indicative of professional incompetence or sloth.
+Education of relatives, friends, and colleagues can help patients to function much better with this incurable disease.

 For patient education information, see the Sleep Disorders Center, as well as Disorders That Disrupt Sleep (Parasomnias), the Hypersomnia Foundation, and Narcolepsy.